markj0hnst0n/pizza-delivery-place/README.md

 Thanks to the following people for making the project happen:

-- My Mentor Can Suncullu for his advice, patience and motivation.
+- My truly great mentor Can Suncullu for his advice, patience and motivation.
 - The [Code Institute](https://codeinstitute.net/) Slack Community with special thanks to the gentleman Thomas Muat.
 - The [Code Institute](https://codeinstitute.net/) tutors and instructional material.
 Especially tutors Igor and Jo.
 - My Wife Joanna Johnston for her (constructive) criticism and understanding when I lock myself away in the attic for hours on end